Manage DNS in your network

 Creating custom nameservers

-You can also configure a custom nameserver by clicking the Add custom
+You can also configure a custom nameserver by clicking Add custom

-button.
-Now you can enter the details of your nameserver.
+.
+Now you can enter the details of your custom nameserver.

 In the example below, we are creating a nameserver with the following information: